Paul Lam

-Paul Lam Ting-kwok (born March 26, 1968) is a Hong Kong Senior Counsel, currently serving as the 5th Secretary for Justice since July 2022.
-He is included in the OFAC specifically designated individuals or blocked persons (SDN) list for eroding the autonomy of Hong Kong in contravention of China’s commitments, and in connection with acts of transnational repression.
+Paul Lam Ting-kwok (林定國; born March 26, 1968) is a Hong Kong Senior Counsel, currently serving as the 5th Secretary for Justice since July 2022.

 Education

 Lam was educated at Wah Yan College, Hong Kong.
 He obtained a Bachelor of Laws (with Second Class Honour Division One) in 1990 and a Postgraduate Certificate in Laws in 1991 from the University of Hong Kong.
 Thereafter, he obtained a Master of Laws in International Law (with distinction) from the University of Nottingham in 1992.

 Legal career

 Lam was called to the Hong Kong Bar in 1992.
 Lam's private practice as a barrister at Parkside Chambers was in general civil proceedings, including commercial law, land law, property and trust law, probate and estate administration, personal injury, medical negligence and defamation cases.

 On 26 March 2013, Lam was appointed Senior Counsel by the Chief Justice, Geoffrey Ma Tao-li.
 Lam took silk on 11 May 2013.

-Lam served as Vice Chairman of the Hong Kong Bar Association from 2014 to 2016 and as Chairman in 2017.
+Lam served as Vice Chairman of the Hong Kong Bar Association from 2014 to 2016 and as chairman in 2017.
 He was also a member of the Special Committee on Discipline and the Special Committee on Pupillage and Limited Practice of the Hong Kong Bar Association.

 Lam was elected as the Head of Parkside Chambers, succeeding Clive Grossman SC with effect from 1 September 2018.

 In 2019, Lam was appointed as an arbitrator of the Shenzhen Court of International Arbitration for a period of 3 years from 21 February 2019 to 20 February 2022.
 Lam has also been appointed as an arbitrator of the China International Economic and Trade Arbitration Commission from 1 May 2021 to 30 April 2026.

 In 2019, Lam was appointed as Professor at the China University of Political Science and Law.

 In 2021, Lam passed the Guangdong-Hong Kong-Macao Greater Bay Area Legal Professional Examination.